Cc

 When using any specialist question there is an important rule: your question must be congruent with the logic of the client’s metaphors.
 In other words, the client must indicate that the appropriate conditions exist before the question is asked.
 They can do this directly, through presupposition and other forms of inherent logic, or by nonverbal behaviour. (p.
 138)

 We described the ‘appropriate conditions’ (context) under which 21 ‘specialist’ questions could be asked and remain clean (listed on p.
 283 of Metaphors in Mind).
 Just because David asked a question didn’t make it clean.
-Like all of us, he was prone to asking the occasional unclean question!
-We needed to model out his clients’ inner contexts which qualified each of the 21 questions as clean.
+Like all of us, he was prone to asking the occasional leading question!
+We needed to model out his clients’ inner contexts to assess what qualified each of the 21 questions as clean.

 Recent self-modelling of Penny and my change-work transcripts has revealed that variations of just five specialised questions make up 70% of all the contextually clean questions we ask: